scil/LaravelFly/readme.md

 Note, files required or included before 'WorkerStart' will keep in memory, even swoole server reloads.

-So it's better to include/require files which change rarely before 'WorkerStart' to save memory, include/require files which change often in 'WorkerStart' callback to hot reload.
+So it's better to include/require files which change rarely before 'WorkerStart' to save memory, to include/require files which change often in 'WorkerStart' callback to hot reload.

 You could moniter some files and execute "kill -USR1 `ps a | grep start-laravelfly-server| awk 'NR==2 {print $1}'`" to hot reload , just make sure there files are required/included in 'WorkerStart' callback.